-Students that have been admitted to the GGP program and paid the deposit should reserve a room.
+Undergraduate students that have been admitted to the GGP program and paid the deposit should reserve a room.
 Go to the Campus Living and Learning (CLL) web page.
-Click on the “My Housing” link at the top of the page, login with your BearID, and complete the process for GGP students.
+Click on the "My Housing" link at the top of the page, login with your BearID, and complete the process for GGP students.

 You can determine the number of semesters you are required to live on campus and have the Everyday 50/150 meal plan by viewing the Housing & Dining Flow Chart